 Size and Weight

-Many sleds come with an attached pull rope, but not all.
-Ropes are a great added feature that make it easier to pull the sled back to the top of the hill without having to carry the full sled in your arms.
+The best sleds come with an attached pull rope, but not all have this.
+Ropes are a great added feature that make it easier to pull the sled back to the top of the hill without having to carry the full sled.
 A pull rope also makes it possible to tow riders around for a sleigh ride.
 Some sleds are designed with a rope that can also be used to steer while going downhill.

-Most sleds also include handles.
+The best sleds also include options with handles.
 Handles can make a rider feel more safe and secure in the sled and offer stability.
 They can also help with direction control.
 Handles are especially recommended for younger children to ensure they stay seated and don’t fall off as the sled is moving.

 Q. Is sledding dangerous?

 If proper safety precautions are followed, sledding can be a safe and enjoyable pastime.
 Never attempt to sled down hills that are too high or steep for your skill level, and always remember to sit down, face forward, and supervise children.

 While it’s not necessary, waxing a sled can reduce friction and make it go faster.

 Q. How do you store snow sleds?